-Primary Penile Diffuse Large B Cell Lymphoma Treated by Local Excision Followed by Rituximab-Containing ChemotherapyKim H.Y. · Oh S.Y. · Lee S. · Lee D.M. · Kim S.-H. · Kwon H.-C. · Hong S.H.b · Yoon J.H.c · Kim H.-J.a
+Primary Penile Diffuse Large B Cell Lymphoma Treated by Local Excision Followed by Rituximab-Containing ChemotherapyKim H.Y.a · Oh S.Y.a · Lee S.a · Lee D.M.a · Kim S.-H.a · Kwon H.-C.a · Hong S.H.b · Yoon J.H.c · Kim H.-J.a

 Departments of aInternal Medicine, bPathology and cUrology, Dong-A University College of Medicine, Busan, Korea